ECP-WarpX/WarpX/Docs/source/running_cpp/parameters.rst

 * ``qed_schwinger.threshold_poisson_gaussian`` (`integer`) optional (default `100`)
-    If the expected number of physical pairs created in a cell at a given timestep is smaller than this threshold, a Poisson distribution is used to draw to actual number of physical pairs created.
+    If the expected number of physical pairs created in a cell at a given timestep is smaller than this threshold, a Poisson distribution is used to draw the actual number of physical pairs created.
     Otherwise a Gaussian distribution is used.
-    Note that, regardless of this parameter, the numbers of macroparticles created is at most one per cell per timestep per species (with a weight corresponding to the number of physical pairs created).
+    Note that, regardless of this parameter, the number of macroparticles created is at most one per cell per timestep per species (with a weight corresponding to the number of physical pairs created).

 Checkpoints and restart